Division of Biology and Medicine

 6. Increase understanding of Dominican culture

-7. Develop increased competence in Spanish language
+7. Develop increased competence in the Spanish language

 TYPICAL DAY ON THE GENERAL INTERNAL MEDICINE FLOORS AT CABRAL Y BAEZ HOSPITAL